manos/s3-monitor-old-files/README.md

 Examples
 --------

-* check a bucket named 'my-files' for objects older than 48 hours:
+Check a bucket named 'my-files' for objects older than 48 hours:

     python check-s3-age.py -b '["my-files"]' -a 48 -d

-* check all buckets for objects older than 1 year:
+Check all buckets for objects older than 1 year:

     python check-s3-age.py -a 8760

-* check all buckets for objects older than 24 hours, if the object name starts with foo:
+Check all buckets for objects older than 24 hours, if the object name starts with foo:

 Note: the object name prefix does *not* include the bucket name.

     python check-s3-age.py -p foo -d

 Reporting options